To Top

 The list of champion 3-year-old fillies includes:

-Lastly, the list of horses who won the Haskell and went on to win the Horse of the Year award the same year were:
+Lastly, the list of horses that won the Haskell and went on to win the Horse of the Year award the same year include:

 The largest winning margin at the Haskell Invitational is 9.75 lengths, which was set by Verrazano back in 2013.

-The Haskell stature, beyond the winner automatically qualifying for the Breeders Cup Classic Nov.
-1-2 at Santa Anita Park in Arcadia, California, is this: the race is an all-star portrait of the national 3-year-old racing circuit.
+The Haskell’s stature, beyond the winner automatically qualifying for the Breeders’ Cup Classic Oct.
+31 at Keeneland, is this: the race is an all-star portrait of the national 3-year-old racing circuit.

-Overall, this field continues recent tradition of Triple Crown Stakes runners performing here.
+This field continues the recent tradition of Triple Crown stakes runners performing here.

-The 2025 Haskell Invitational is scheduled to take place on Saturday, July 20.
-The race typically happens around the end of July or in early August every year.
+Haskell Stakes 2026 is scheduled to take place on Saturday, July 18, at Monmouth Park in Oceanport, NJ.
+The race typically takes place around the end of July or early August each year.

 The number of horses depends on several factors.

-This year, the Haskell Invitational features eight entrants.
+This year, the Haskell Stakes features a field of three-year-olds set to be finalized in the days leading up to the July 18 race.
 Overall, the number of starters depends on who qualifies/earns an invite, who is healthy, and who feels they have a chance to win the race.

 The total purse for this race is $1 million.

-The Haskell Invitational is a Grade 1 flat stakes race for thoroughbred horses.
+The Haskell Stakes 2026 is a Grade 1 flat stakes race for thoroughbred horses.

 Once a handicap, the Haskell Invitational has been a stakes race every single year since 2006.
 That means it’ll welcome some of the best horses in the world to compete in this race.

-Ticket pricing for the 2025 Haskell Invitational starts at $20 if you want to watch from the grandstand balcony.
-The cost goes up to $350 if you would like to sit at front individual picnic tables.
+Ticket pricing for the 2026 Haskell Day starts at $15 if you want to watch from the grandstand balcony.
+The cost increases to $350 if you would like to sit at the front of an individual picnic table.

-There are still plenty of tickets available for purchase online if you want to attend this year’s Haskell Invitational.
+There are still plenty of tickets available for purchase online if you want to attend this year’s $1,000,000 NYRA Bets Haskell Stakes.

 While there is plenty of anticipation leading up to the actual race, the Haskell Invitational isn’t a long race.